-According to WalletHub's "2015 Best and Worst College Cities and Towns in America" report, there are some cities in the nation that are notorious for having a lower average cost for a higher education.
-The top two happen to be found in Utah (Provo and Orem), and the next three on the list in Florida (Gainesville, Tallahassee and Orlando).
-The most expensive college educations can be found in Dallas, TX, Evanston, IL and Durham, NC.
+According to WalletHub's "2016's Best College Towns and Cities in America" report, there are some cities in the nation that are notorious for having a lower average cost for a higher education.
+Among the top five are Grand Forks, ND, Boca Raton, FL and Fresno, CA. The most expensive college educations can be found in Providence, RI, Waltham, MA and Medford, MA.
 But the truth is you'll find a mix of college costs wherever you go.

-Region-wise, colleges in the Mid-Atlantic states, New England, and the West generally have higher tuition than those in the Midwest, South and Southwest, according to data compiled by The College Board.
+Region-wise, colleges in the middle states, New England, and the Midwest generally have higher tuition than those in the West, South and Southwest, according to data compiled by The College Board.
 Of course, despite such data, remember there are always exceptions.
 You could very well find an affordable school in a very expensive city or pricey tuition in a rural town with a low cost of living.

 Location really makes the most difference in the price tag of an education if you decide to go to school close to home.
-Consider this: according to The College Board's Trends in College Pricing, tuition and fees for in-state students at public four-year institutions was $9,410 in 2015-16.
-With room and board charges, the cost hits $19,548.
-Compare that to the out-of-state public college tuition of $23,893 ($34,031 with room and board), and you can see a clear advantage to sticking with your own state's university system.
+With room and board charges, the cost hits $20,090.
+Compare that to the out-of-state public college tuition of $24,930 ($35,370 with room and board), and you can see an advantage to sticking with your own state's university system.

 Then again, if you plan to go the private colleges route, there isn't usually a different price for in-state versus out-of-state students.
 However, once you start factoring in secondary costs (like what it will cost to visit home), choosing a school across the country versus one that is nearby or in a neighboring state could add a couple of thousand dollars per year in airfare alone onto your expenses.

-Speaking of public versus private, on average, a four-year education at a private institution costs almost $9,000 more than an out-of-state public one - $32,405 versus $23,893 according to College Board.
-However, that's going by sticker prices.
+When comparing sticker prices, private schools will almost always have a higher cost than public schools.
+However sticker prices can be misleading.
 Very rarely do most college students — regardless of school — pay the entire tuition price out of pocket.
 In fact, many private institutions offer generous merit scholarships and aid packages to those who qualify.
 Although going with a public, in-state institution will usually mean a less expensive education, it's not necessarily the case for every student.
-Someone who is fortunate enough to get a full scholarship may ultimately pay less for college.

-Families don't really get a true picture of what their annual cost of college will be until they receive financial aid packages - and just about two-thirds of students get some type of aid, according to The College Board.
+Families don't really get a true picture of what their annual cost of college will be until they receive financial aid packages.
 After you have been accepted, schools will send out award letters that break down how much your Expected Family Contribution (EFC) will be after financial aid is applied.
 This represents the out-of-pocket expense that you're expected to pay or borrow to cover what's left over after scholarships, grants, work-study and federal student loan amounts.
-All of these types of aid can be awarded to you by completing the Free Application for Federal Student Aid (FAFSA®).
-Since many schools award financial aid on a first-come, first-serve basis, you may receive more financial aid by completing your FAFSA on time or early and ensuring that all of the information is accurate.
+These types of aid can be awarded to you by completing the Free Application for Federal Student Aid (FAFSA®).
+Since many schools award financial aid on a first-come, first-served basis, you may receive more financial aid by completing your FAFSA on time and ensuring that all of the information is accurate.

 However, the FAFSA is not the only way to receive money for college.
-To meet your EFC, you can also look into private student loans and apply for additional scholarships or grants.
-Visit this Scholarship Search tool to get started finding need or merit-based scholarships.
+To meet your EFC, you can also apply for additional scholarships and grants or look into private student loans.
+Visit this free Scholarship Search tool to get started finding need or merit-based scholarships.